tryanything-ai/anything/README.md

 ##### Extensibility without sacrificing understandability
 - Each Action is defined by an Extension.
-- Think of Extensions the same as in VSCode but they process events.
+- Think of Extensions the same as in VSCode but they execute events.
 - You only download the extensions you need protecting the project from "package bloat"
 - You can author your own extensions or grab them from the community
 - Extensions are written in Rust so you can also write them in other interpretted languages like Python or Typescript